Architecture · Guarantees · Usage Patterns

 Both EventBroker and RequestBroker accept an (mt) driver annotation.
 The public API stays almost identical — the macro swaps the internal plumbing.

-threadvar seqs(mt)LockAsyncChannel per (context, listener-thread)threadvar — only metadata is sharedSame-thread optimisation: when emitter and listener share a thread, the channel is bypassed — listeners are dispatched directly via asyncSpawn, giving near-zero overhead identical to the single-thread broker.
+threadvar seqs(mt)LockThreadSignalPtr per thread (fd count stays O(threads))threadvar — only fixed-size cells cross the heap boundarySame-thread optimisation: when emitter and listener share a thread, the channel is bypassed — listeners are dispatched directly via asyncSpawn, giving near-zero overhead identical to the single-thread broker.

 | Cost | Where it comes from | Mitigation |